European Lifelong Learning Indicators: IT platform

-The ELLI IT platform (www.elli.org) provides access to regional data related to learning and socio-economic outcomes in Europe.
-Theplatform is a web application interface to a geodatabase.
-Currently the regional units in the database are the 27 countries of the European Union and subnational administrative units (NUTS levels defined by Eurostat.
+The ELLI IT platform provides access to regional data related to learning and socio-economic outcomes in Europe.
+The platform is a web application interface to a geodatabase.
+Currently the regional units in the database are the 27 member states of the European Union and subnational administrative units (NUTS levels defined by Eurostat.)
 In the current stage the values for subnational administrative units are only available for Germany.
 The data populating the databased are provided by Eurostat, regional governments and private data providers.

 The ELLI IT platform has basic database application functions of querying and updating.
 Users may add new data for existing geographic entities but may not create new geographic entities.
 All queries and updates to the database are managed by the user interface of the ELLI IT platform.

 Users are provided with tools like scorecards, charting, Google motion charts and mapping that may be used to visualize and communicate the data for a specific region in the platform.
 All of the data provided by the ELLI IT platform may be displayed on a customizable map.

 Report on learning

 Learning takes place on the regional level.
-Local authorities want to know and manage lifelong learning in the regional level.
+Local authorities want to know and manage lifelong learning on the regional level.
 Therefore, the Bertelsmann Stiftung is developing an ELLI-learning report, which allows to display indicators of learning.
 The selected indicators are selected according to their importance for steering and monitoring resources for learning and monitoring the results of learning.
 The ELLI Report on learning is developed in cooperation with the SOFI, Göttingen.